biojava/biojava.github.io/_wikis/BioJava:Tutorial:Symbols_and_SymbolLists.md

 This low-level parsing mechanism is supplemented by a more sophisticated sequence Input/Output framework, defined in the package `org.biojava.bio.seq.io`.
-This uses pluggable file format converters, and can currently read and write in Fasta, EMBL, and Genbank formats.
+This uses pluggable file format converters, and can currently read and write in Fasta, EMBL, and GenBank formats.
 BioJava can also fetch data from services such as [DAS](http://biodas.org/), and [BioCorba](http://www.biocorba.org/), and access databases such as those used by the